xuan-liang/ggmatplot/cran-comments.md

 0 errors | 0 warnings | 0 notes

 ## Submssion
-This is a new submission for a new version.
+This is a submission for a new version.
 In this version I have:

-* modified the default legend setting.
+* fixed the issue so that class of the input data is preserved when transformed under the hood.